ChuChu TV

 ChuChu TV is an Indian network of YouTube channels that creates edutainment content for children from ages 1 to 6.
-The network offers animated 2D and 3D videos featuring traditional nursery rhymes, in English, Hindi, Tamil and other languages, as well as original children's songs, stories and Surprise Eggs videos.
-As of January 2025, ChuChu TV is the 15th most-subscribed channel on the platform YouTube.
+The network offers animated 2D and 3D videos featuring traditional nursery rhymes, available in English, Hindi, Tamil and other languages, as well as original children's songs, stories and Surprise Eggs videos.
+As of February 2026, ChuChu TV became the 18th most-subscribed channel on the platform YouTube.

 History

-ChuChu TV began in 2013 when an Indian tech engineer, Vinoth Chandar, made a cartoon for his young daughter (nicknamed “ChuChu”) so she could learn and laugh.
-He animated the classic nursery rhyme “Chubby Cheeks” with a cute little girl character based on his daughter.
+ChuChu TV began in 2013 when an Indian tech engineer, Vinoth Chandar, made a cartoon for his young daughter (nicknamed "ChuChu") so that she could learn and laugh.
+He animated the classic nursery rhyme "Chubby Cheeks" with a cute little girl character based on his daughter.
 He shared it on YouTube and — to his surprise — it quickly got over 300,000 views in just a few weeks.

 The video, based on "Chubby Cheeks", received over three hundred thousand views in two weeks.
-Encouraged by this, Vinoth and his four childhood friends (B. M. Krishnan, T. S. Subbiramanian, Ajith Togo, and Suresh Bhoopathy) turned their side hobby into ChuChu TV Studios.
+Encouraged by this, Chandar and his four childhood friends (B. M. Krishnan, T. S. Subbiramanian, Ajith Togo, and Suresh Bhoopathy) turned their side hobby into ChuChu TV Studios.
 They pooled money from an earlier small IT business they called Buddies Infotech.
-In short order, they produced their second video based on Twinkle Twinkle Little Star and saw their subscribers climb from a handful to 5,000 to invest in animations.
+In short order, they produced their second video based on "Twinkle Twinkle Little Star" and saw their subscribers climb from a handful to 5,000 to invest in animations.

-As Vinoth describes it, ChuChu TV was created “for his daughter” and from the start aimed to be “fun, entertaining stories as a teaching tool” for kids age 1–6. n practice, the team spent months researching and planning each video: they chose rhymes or stories that children loved, wrote new happy lyrics, and scored them with energetic music.
-Vinoth handled the music, while partner Krishnan and others rewrote and wrote lyrics.
+As Chandar describes it, ChuChu TV was created "for his daughter" and from the start aimed to be "fun, entertaining stories as a teaching tool" for kids age 1 to 6.
+In practice, the team spent months researching and planning each video: they chose rhymes or stories that children loved, wrote new happy lyrics, and scored them with energetic music.
+Chandar handled the music, while partner Krishnan and others rewrote and wrote lyrics.

-A YouTube partnerships manager praised their approach: early viewers noticed ChuChu’s “techie” beats and positive spin on classic rhymes, which made the videos very appealing to toddlers.
-As one YouTube executive said, “Nursery rhymes have an inherent negativity in them.
-ChuChu TV’s extension of the lyrics to give it a positive spin works."
+A YouTube partnerships manager praised their approach: early viewers noticed ChuChu's "techie" beats and positive spin on classic rhymes, which made the videos very appealing to toddlers.
+As one YouTube executive said, "Nursery rhymes have an inherent negativity in them.
+ChuChu TV's extension of the lyrics to give it a positive spin works."